Cole Bartiromo: 2001–03: Invest Better 2001

 From November 1 to December 15, 2001, when Bartiromo was a senior in high school, he operated a securities fraud service named Invest Better 2001 (IB2001), which consisted of a website and a MSN Networks Communities bulletin board that shut down on December 15.
-IB2001 advertised itself as being for "guaranteed" and "risk-free" investments betted on professional and college sporting events: "we don't just bet on favorites to win, we bet on really favored teams."
+IB2001 advertised itself as being for "guaranteed" and "risk-free" investments bet on professional and college sporting events: "we don't just bet on favorites to win, we bet on really favored teams."
 The site also stated it wasn't like other "Ponzi scheme" sites in that "we actually do invest."

-The service offered four get-rich-quick programs: a "125% 3 Day Ongoing Program," where an investor would get 125% of what he invested, the "250% 1 Week Ongoing Program," which promised a 250% return in a week, the "1250% 1 Month Program," where the consumer received 1250% of what he financed into IB2001, and the "2500% Christmas Miracle Program," which promises 2500% if the money invested into the site between November 1 and December 15, 2001.
+The service offered four get-rich-quick programs: a "125% 3 Day Ongoing Program," where an investor would get 125% of what he invested; the "250% 1 Week Ongoing Program," which promised a 250% return in a week; the "1250% 1 Month Program," where the consumer received 1250% of what he financed into IB2001; and the "2500% Christmas Miracle Program," which promised 2500% if the money was invested into the site between November 1 and December 15, 2001.

 Most victims of IB2001 claimed they were seduced into it due to the "warm" and "witty" professionalism of Tom Manning, an alias Bartiromo used when acting as the leader of the service.
 His messages to the investors would include comments making fun of the U.S. Securities and Exchange Commission (SEC) and comparing the government agency to the Nineteen Eighty-Four character Big Brother.

 To make the operation uncatchable to law enforcement, Bartiromo kept transferring the funds to different e-commerce sites to avoid them, although he told his investors it was simply to prevent the funds from being hacked.

 As the SEC was starting to investigate IB2001, he took down the website on December 1.
 On IB2001's message boards, he instructed investors to post "NO NEGATIVE COMMENTS" and erased all the rants about the service, also blocking SEC lawyers from commenting.
 He also masked its shutdown to investors as done by "hackers" instead of himself.
 On December 9, he sent out an email reassuring his customers that IB2001 was the "real deal" and the rants were nothing more than "ridiculous," grooming the investors by calling them "pioneers" who are "like those selected for Noah's Arc."
-He also announced in the same message IB2001 would turn into a "private," email-only operation.
-In a quick final method to trick new clients, IB2001's last announcement would be that it would be "closed" to new investors on December 15, 2001; That was the day its MSN message boards actually shutdown.
+He also announced in the same message that IB2001 would turn into a "private," email-only operation.
+In a quick final method to trick new clients, IB2001's last announcement would be that it would be "closed" to new investors on December 15, 2001; That was the day its MSN message boards actually shut down.

 In the end, Bartiromo made approximately $1.6 million off swindling around 3,300 investors out of their money.
 He used around $900,000 of it to put it into an online account held at a Costa Rica-based casino.